lemalcs/DTSXReader/README.md

 **How to get more about content of a DTSX?**

 To retrieve more information such as data flow tasks, creator name, script tasks; you can open the DTSX file with a text editor and read the inner XML in order to write a query that fits your needs, the queries listed above can give you guidelines of how to write them.

+## Compatibility

+The library DTSXDumper (used to read DTSX files) is supported in the following environments:
+- .NET Framework 4.0 and later.
+- .NET Core 3.1 and later.
+- .NET 5.0 and later.